 Finally, Sunny could take it no longer.
 The poor creature swam into the coral feature and passed away.
 We found her in the morning being cannibalised by the fish that had bullied her to death.
 It was heartbreaking.

 I believe that the stress of being the victim of such aggression led to Sunny's death, and I could not look at Goth without disliking the creature.
-But it is just an animal doing what they do, so I had to think of a way forward to prevent this happening again.
+But it is just an animal doing what they do, so I had to think of a way forward to prevent this from happening again.

 There was only one solution.
 Remove the bully from the aquarium.

-I did not want to euthanise a perfectly healthy fish, so had a chat with the store that I purchased her from, who took her back and gave me a voucher for a replacement fish.
+I did not want to euthanise a perfectly healthy fish, so I had a chat with the store that I purchased her from, who took her back and gave me a voucher for a replacement fish.

 Another demon fish.
 Note the raised dorsal fin, in a display of dominance!